MilesJLanham/remarkable-europa/src/pages/posts/fragments-of-iceland.md

   As Studio Jacks is going through a major change in their business they want a new modern website to take a fresh step forward.
 In addition, they want a strong and bold look to help them stand out from the competition.
-I need to make sure that while staying true to the current brand, we will make a new website that is easier to use and more visually appealing.
+I need to make sure that while staying true to the curre
 date: '2020-12-14'
 thumb_img_path: images/SJScreenShot1.png
 content_img_path: images/friendly-pineapple.png